wooogler/choir-code-docs/lab-policy.md

 # Lab Policies

+The research lab is located in Gilbert 4102.

 ## Communication
 - [Slack](https://code-world-workspace.slack.com) will be the primary mode of communication for the research group.
 Each project has an individual channel to discuss research updates, and general updates will appear in the #general, #reading-group, or #random channels.
 There are also public channels available for various research areas in the group.
 - Dr. Brown frequently checks Slack messages.
 He is also available via email (dcbrown@vt.edu) and zoom (virginiatech.zoom.us/my/dcbrown).
 He rarely answers his office phone (540-231-9176).